 The drive itself is undulating and full of twists and turns so it makes a great road for those who love to drive.

 If you are looking for some more recommended driving route in Ireland, be sure to read my article Nine Scenic Drives That Make the Most of Autumn in Ireland.
-The routes listed are beautiful in the autumn months but a great fun to drive any time of the year.
+The routes listed are beautiful in the autumn months but are great fun to drive any time of the year.